 City of Escondido's Street Maintenance Program

 One of the four parts of the Escondido City Council Action Plan is neighborhood improvement, and one element of the plan is investing in maintaining good City streets.
 Every street in our City was surveyed and a Pavement Management Program was developed to ensure efficient and proactive management.
-This program established eight different geographical zones for economy of scale.
+This program established eight different geographical zones for the economy of scale.
 Maintenance within each residential area is prioritized to address the zone with the lowest average pavement condition first.
 Zone Map.
 In addition to focusing on residential maintenance zones, City staff resurfaces several other larger streets each year work prioritized based on the pavement condition of each street.
 The Pavement Management Program is based on actual observations, assures an impartial and objective schedule of improvement, and allows the actual repaving work to occur in the most efficient manner.

 Annual Street Maintenance Program:

 Each year, City staff prepares a contract to advertise and receive bids for a Street Rehabilitation and Maintenance Project.
 The Program focuses on one of the eight residential maintenance zones.
 In addition, the highest priority major streets are treated based on pavement condition.
-Though our primary goal is reconditioning streets to extend the life of our roadways and improve driving conditions, the project also includes several other key elements to improve traffic flow, pedestrian and bicyclist safety, and to reduce long term on-going maintenance problems:
+Though our primary goal is reconditioning streets to extend the life of our roadways and improve driving conditions, the project also includes several other key elements to improve traffic flow, pedestrian, and bicyclist safety, and to reduce long term on-going maintenance problems:

 - Remove and replace trees that present a risk to public safety or are damaging streets and sidewalks.
 Replacement trees are selected with species better suited for their environment.

 - Remove and replace damaged or uneven sidewalk areas.
-Areas are prioritized based on level of use and condition.
+Areas are prioritized based on the level of use and condition.

 - Add pedestrian ramps to improve accessibility and meet ADA guidelines.

-- Update to street signing and striping to improve flow of traffic and add bike lanes in accordance with the City's Bicycle Master Plan.
+- Update to street signing and striping to improve the flow of traffic and add bike lanes in accordance with the City's Bicycle Master Plan.